eric-handley/seng-350/docs/prompts.md

 8. "I am working on an authentication and login feature for a webapp, this is my current code + i have a database setup using the following tech stack We will use Typescript with React for frontend, NestJS for the entry layer, NestJS for the backend, PostgreSQL for server-side data store, Redis for cache and minimal messaging, Auth.js for authentication and authorization. please help me by first laying out a step by step process for setting up authentication."

 - [Conversation Link](https://chatgpt.com/c/68e06ed2-b4e0-8325-989c-e928475cd206)

-Branch `feature-6/admin-page`

-- `Cursor` prompts:
-  - Make an admin console that shows audit logs and system health using University of Victoria colours.
-  - Integrate the existing backend api endpoints for audits and system health to the admin console.

-Branch `feature-6/admin-rooms-system`

-- `Cursor` prompts:
-  - Make the admin console look like the page in App.tsx file.
-Make the banner the same.
-Make it look the same.
-  - get the audit logs in Admin console using the existing endpoints.
-  - Add functionality for system health.
-  - In admin add two new pages.
-One for managing rooms, buildings.
-(Creating new ones or deleting/editing existing ones.)
-And one for managing equipment.
-(Adding new eqipment or deleting/editing)
-  - Fix this problem: {
-    "statusCode": 404,
-    "message": "Cannot GET /api/buildings?includeRooms=true",
-    "error": "Not Found",
-    "timestamp": "2025-10-05T20:43:03.405Z",
-    "path": "/api/buildings?includeRooms=true",
-    "method": "GET"
-    }
-  - Fix the Manage rooms page's css.
-The tables are out of the screen.
-  - Add a new page to admin for managing equipments for individual rooms.
-(Creating, editing, deleting.)
-  - Make the add equipment really clear which building and room it is adding to.